Katie graduated from LDS Seminary, Institute of Religion and BYU. Her studies included both a religious and academic study of the Bible.

 They became the ancestors of the Anatolians, Armenians, Mycenaean Greeks and the Indo-Iranians during the Bronze Age.
 These groups were the primary ancestors of the Indo-Aryans, the Iranians (who included the Scythians, Persians, and Medes), the Celts (including the Gauls, Celtiberians, and Insular Celts), the Hellenic people, the Italic peoples, the Germanic peoples and the Paleo-Balkans/Anatolians (which included the Thracians, Dacians, Illyrians, and Phrygians) of the Iron Ages and the Balts, Slavs, Tocharians, Albanians, Medieval Europeans, Greater Persians and Medieval Indians of the Middle Ages.

 The first wave of Indo-Iranians to migrate are known as Indo-Aryans.
-They settled in Anatolia, modern day Asia Minor, which is bounded by the Black, Mediterranean and Aegean Seas and the Indian Subcontinent.
+They settled in Anatolia, modern-day Asia Minor, which is bounded by the Black, Mediterranean and Aegean Seas and the Indian Subcontinent.
 Those that settled in Anatolia were the primary ancestors of the Hittites and Mitanni.
 Those that settled in India, mixed with the Late Harappan cultures in the Indus River Valley and were the primary ancestors of the Vedic people.
 This wave migrated about 1500-1600 BCE.

-The second wave of Indo-Iranians to migrate are known as the Iranian wave.
+The second wave of Indo-Iranians to migrate is known as the Iranian wave.
 This wave gave rise to the Scythians, Sarmatian tribes, Medes, Parthians, and Persians.
 This wave began during the 8th century BCE and continued through the 1st and 2nd centuries of the Common Era.

 Indo-Aryans gave rise to the Hittite and Mitanni empires after settling in the Iranian plane.
 Hattusa was the capital of the Hittite empire established in the late Bronze Age (About 1600 BCE).
 Hattusa lies near modern Bogazkale, Turkey.
 The height of the Hittite Empire was in the mid-14th century BCE.
 At that time, the Hittite Empire was ruled by Suppiluliuma I and encompassed Asia Minor, parts of the Northern Levant and Upper Mesopotamia.